 If questions, please contact COE Grad Admissions at email@example.com; Subject Line: IE Grad Admissions and ISyE Seniors please contact Pam Peterson with any questions.
 Please see admission requirements under the Apply Now tab below.

 - 30 credit degree program; may transfer up to 7 credits of prior graduate coursework if applicant has previous MS degree from institution other than UW-Madison with approval by department advisor

-- UW-Madison students completing their bachelor’s degree in the Industrial and Systems Engineering department at UW-Madison may count up to 6 credits of coursework numbered 300 or above towards the degree with prior program approval
+- UW-Madison students completing their bachelor’s degree at UW-Madison may count up to 6 credits of approved coursework numbered 300 or above towards the degree with prior ISyE Department program approval* **

 - With program approval, students are allowed to count no more than 9 credits of graduate course work from other institutions.